Jacob Stallings Player Props: Marlins vs. Giants

-On Tuesday, Jacob Stallings (coming off going 0-for-3) and the Miami Marlins face the San Francisco Giants, whose starting pitcher will be Alex Wood.
-First pitch is at 6:40 PM ET.
+On Wednesday, Jacob Stallings (coming off going 1-for-3 with a double) and the Miami Marlins play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 1:10 PM ET.

 Jacob Stallings Game Info & Props vs. the Giants